MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/imp-lifecycle/production-support-monitoring.md

 - Distinct user sessions

 #### Health Metrics
-Dashboard provides a series of line charts, filtered by instance (AOS or Batch AOS) and time frame through winch its possible to observe SQL execution in **AOS** tab and system memory and CPU utilization over time in the tab **System**.
-Through this toll you can easily identify behavioral changes that may help you to trace in time issues and the impact of changes in the solution.
+This Dashboard provides a series of line charts, filtered by instance (AOS or Batch AOS) and time frame through which it is possible to observe SQL execution in the **AOS** tab and system memory and CPU utilization over time in the **System tab**.
+Through this tool you can easily identify behavioral changes that may help you to trace in time issues and the impact of changes in the solution.

 #### SQL Insights
-Provides advanced SQL troubleshooting tools to enable performance analysis.
+SQL Insights provides advanced SQL troubleshooting tools to enable performance analysis.
 Some of these tools are similar to the DynPerf tool that was used for SQL troubleshooting in Microsoft Dynamics AX 2012.
-For a more detailed analysis, see [Performance troubleshooting using tools in Lifecycle Services (LCS)](https://docs.microsoft.com/dynamics365/fin-ops-core/dev-itpro/lifecycle-services/performancetroubleshooting).
+For a more detailed analysis, see [Performance troubleshooting using tools ￼.](https://docs.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/lifecycle-services/performancetroubleshooting).

-It is a reliable way to collect performance metrics on demand.
-Enables customers and partners to execute a predefined set of actions that can be used to mitigate issues in a sandbox or production environment.
+SQL Insights is a reliable way to collect performance metrics on demand and enables customers and partners to execute a predefined set of actions that can be used to mitigate issues in a sandbox or production environment.
 This feature queries SQL Server directly, so you get query store metrics in near real-time.

-Monitoring nature isn&#39;t always of active involvement, it&#39;s important to be aware that Microsoft also uses the provided emails in LCS notification list to directly inform about high importance issues, actions that need to be taken and to give preventive guidance for the implementation.
+While it is important to monitor your environments, it does not mean that you must always be on constant lookout.
+Microsoft also uses the emails provided to you in the LCS notification list to alert you to important issues and actions that you need to take, as well as to provide preventive guidance for the implementation itself.

 [!INCLUDE[footer-include](../../../includes/footer-banner.md)]